-The CarbonNeutral Protocol should be applied in conjunction with relevant terms and conditions on the use of logos, marks and trademarks owned by Natural Capital Partners, as specified in contracts with Natural Capital Partners.
+The CarbonNeutral Protocol should be applied in conjunction with relevant terms and conditions on the use of logos, marks and trademarks owned by Climate Impact Partners, as specified in contracts with Climate Impact Partners.

 CarbonNeutral® certifications made in accordance with previous versions of The CarbonNeutral Protocol are not retroactively affected by subsequent changes to The CarbonNeutral Protocol.
 In practice, this means that the version of The CarbonNeutral Protocol applicable to a certification is the version as of the date when the contract for certification of the relevant subject is signed.
-The latest version of The CarbonNeutral Protocol should be used when Certifications are renewed.